Plushtoast/regionenchantment/Readme.md

 * Drag a region from the scene region legend onto the destination field of a teleport token behavior to store its uuid.
 * Drag a region from the scene region legend onto the behaviors tab of a region config to add a teleport token behavior connected to that region
 * Adds resizer to region legend

+* Can replace multilevel token teleporters within a scene (but still...multilevel tokens is better)